 The crew is happy to set up a top deck Balinese bed with linens, pillows, and comforters at night to enjoy a snooze under the stars with your sweetheart.

 Every guest receives monogrammed PJs so no need to wonder what to wear!

-SeaDream if perfect for those that like sailing short distances with many interesting stops, personal and friendly service, and no stress – everything is included and anything you might ask for is an emphatic “yes!”
+SeaDream is perfect for those that like sailing short distances with many interesting stops, personal and friendly service, and no stress – everything is included and anything you might ask for is an emphatic “yes!”

-On St. John, I decided to get a way from it all and totally unwind on one of the 7 beautiful and quiet beaches at Caneel Bay, a Rosewood property.
+On St. John, I decided to get away from it all and totally unwind on one of the 7 beautiful and quiet beaches at Caneel Bay, a Rosewood property.
 I loved this resort because it is part of a National Park and thus benefits from wild, natural beauty but also some tremendous architectural features from the preserved and protected stone sugar mills that remain for the days when the area was a sugar plantation.
-Often one hears that the US Virgin Islands are so developed, but in St. John the polished yet, laid back charm and elegance that has been lost in some of the larger island remains.
-Delightfully, it is still a sinch to get to St. John by flying non-stop into St. Thomas and taking the Caneel Bay ferry not only to the resort, but straight to your room.
+Often one hears that the US Virgin Islands are so developed, but in St. John the polished yet, laid back charm and elegance that has been lost in some of the larger islands remains.
+Delightfully, it is still a sinch to get to St. John by flying non-stop into St. Thomas and taking the Caneel Bay ferry not only to the resort but straight to your room.
 Great for couples who want to unwind or for families that don’t need a million organized activities to keep them going.
 There is a small kids club that is complimentary for 2.5 to 12 years of age and the older kids will entertain themselves with tennis, basketball, and beach volleyball plus an array of non-motorized water sports.
-For adults that are travelling without children, there are several beaches on the resort, which are adults only and are where one can truly chill out!
+For adults that are traveling without children, there are several beaches on the resort, which are adults only and are where one can truly chill out!